2025 Formula One World Championship: Technical regulations

-Minimum weight changes
+Driver well-being

-The minimum driver weight allowance was increased from 80 kilograms (176.4 lb) to 82 kilograms (180.8 lb).
-Consequently, the overall minimum weight limit of the car, excluding fuel, rose from 798 kilograms (1,759 lb) to 800 kilograms (1,764 lb).
+The minimum driver weight allowance was increased from 80 kg to 82 kg.
+Consequently, the overall minimum weight limit of the car, excluding fuel, rose from 798 kg to 800 kg.
 The adjustment was implemented to promote driver well-being, particularly for individuals who are taller or heavier.
+A driver cooling kit was introduced for 2025.
+The system would only be mandated by the FIA when the temperature was forecast to exceed 30.5 °C, with the minimum weight of the cars increased by 5 kg to compensate for the equipment.
+This was aimed at avoiding a repeat of driver overheating cases, as witnessed at the 2023 Qatar Grand Prix.